 That draws a handshake.
-“Sure, please,” – he makes a space for me – “I’m James, this is Belinda.
+“Sure, please,” – he makes space for me – “I’m James, this is Belinda.
 We’re just about to start.”

-And all the while I challenge myself to let his words raise my empathy to the surface, to feel more than mere sentiment.
+All the while I challenge myself to let his words raise my empathy, to feel more than mere sentiment.
 But my feelings stay sunk.
-And it’s not just because I don’t believe in God, or at least not in a God that saves, since it’s clear to me we have to save ourselves – but because I haven’t earned it.
+And it’s not just because I don’t believe in God, or at least not in a God that saves – since it’s clear we have to save ourselves – but because I haven’t earned it.

 I peek to see how the others are faring.

-That summer I often tried to write about that day, fumbling and fighting with words about being Alyssa’s afternoon boyfriend and how monumental and minuscule I felt in our cliché, tripped out, smelling B.O., pot and patchouli, while wishing I hadn’t needed the drug crutch to connect with her.
-I only realized why it had been so hard to describe what I felt, when I admitted I was simply unfamiliar with the feeling, which I think was joy.
+That summer, I often wrote about Alyssa, fumbling and fighting with words about being her “deadhead boyfriend”, describing how monumental and minuscule I felt in our cliché, tripped out, smelling B.O., pot and patchouli, while wishing I hadn’t needed “the drug crutch” to connect and be with her.
+I only realized, many months later, why it had been so hard to describe what I’d felt with her, when I admitted that I was simply unfamiliar with the feeling, which, I think, was joy.

 James ends his sermon with: “Let us carry each other’s burdens, and fulfill the law of Christ.”
 And the circle utters a collective, “Amen,” while I stay silent, unconvinced.

 I need to backtrack.

-When I first walked over to the circle I noticed a homeless man sitting off to the side, his white hair swirling tangled in the wind, thin hands pressed against his face, mouth gapping wide, silently screaming at something only he sees.
-And I’ve been waiting for someone in the circle to acknowledge him, to walk over and help him, but no one has, and now they’re gathering rakes and trash bags to clean the beach.
+When I first walked over to the circle, I spotted a homeless man sitting off to the side, his white hair swirling, tangled, in the wind, his thin hands digging against his face, his mouth gaping wide as he silently screams at something only he sees.
+I’ve been waiting for someone in the circle to acknowledge him, to walk over and help him, but no one has, and now they’re gathering rakes and trash bags to clean the beach.